-Exhibit Number Description Filed or Furnished Herewith 31.1 Certification of Principal Executive Officer Pursuant to Rules 13a-14(a) and 15d-14(a) under the Securities Exchange Act of 1934, as Adopted Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
+Incorporated by Reference Filed or Exhibit Number Description Form File No. Exhibit Filing Date Furnished Herewith 3.1 Amended and Restated Bylaws.
+8-K 001-38678 3.1 January 28, 2020 31.1 Certification of Principal Executive Officer Pursuant to Rules 13a-14(a) and 15d-14(a) under the Securities Exchange Act of 1934, as Adopted Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
 X 31.2 Certification of Principal Financial Officer Pursuant to Rules 13a-14(a) and 15d-14(a) under the Securities Exchange Act of 1934, as Adopted Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
 X 32.1 Certification of Principal Executive Officer Pursuant to 18 U.S.C.
 Section 1350, as Adopted Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
 X 32.2 Certification of Principal Financial Officer Pursuant to 18 U.S.C.
 Section 1350, as Adopted Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
 X 101.INS Inline XBRL Instance Document (the instance document does not appear in the Interactive Data File because its XBRL tags are embedded within the Inline XBRL document).
 X 101.SCH Inline XBRL Taxonomy Extension Schema Document.
 X 101.CAL Inline XBRL Taxonomy Extension Calculation Linkbase Document.
 X 101.DEF Inline XBRL Taxonomy Extension Definition Linkbase Document.
 X 101.LAB Inline XBRL Taxonomy Extension Label Linkbase Document.
 X 101.PRE Inline XBRL Taxonomy Extension Presentation Linkbase Document.
 X 104 Cover Page Interactive Data File (formatted as inline XBRL and contained in Exhibit 101).
 X